 Note: In times of high unemployment, all states, including Florida, activate special emergency programs to enable unemployment benefits extension.
 This type of extension offers unemployment benefits for several additional weeks.

-Florida Federal Unemployment Benefits and Federal Income Taxes
+Learn About Florida Federal Unemployment Benefits and Federal Income Taxes

 Federal unemployment benefits in FL are funded by taxes paid by state employers, while no taxes are deducted from workers’ wages.
 However, the Department of Revenue in FL allows claimants to choose whether they would like to pay federal income taxes, i.e. to have an amount be deducted from their reemployment assistance payments.
 If you initially choose to have federal income taxes withdrawn from your unemployment benefits, but would like to modify that decision, simply access your claimant account via CONNECT and update the claim.